 Thus, the Biomedical Engineering (BME) minor degree program is designed for students interested in pursuing biomedical engineering in their careers to obtain a strong foundation in one of the major engineering disciplines (EE or ME) and understand how to apply their engineering skills to contribute to the advancement of medical technology and treatments as well as the design of products to improve the human quality of life.

-A minimum of 20 units is required, of which 12 can be used to satisfy major requirements in Electrical Engineering or Mechanical Engineering, or minor degree requirements of Bioinformatics and Computational Biology, For example, the EE course offerings in this BME minor are part of an existing upper division specialization in Biomedical Engineering within the BSEE degree program, and thus would enable EE majors to obtain the biomedical minor degree while fulfilling their upper division specialization requirement.
+A minimum of 15 units is required, of which 12 can be used to satisfy major requirements in Electrical Engineering or 6 units in Mechanical Engineering (reflects 2018-2019 catalog changes to Mechanical Engineering program).
+For example, the EE course offerings in this BME minor are part of an existing upper division specialization in Biomedical Engineering within the BSEE degree program, and thus would enable EE majors to obtain the biomedical minor degree while fulfilling their upper division specialization requirement.

 Successful completion requires a 2.0 overall grade point average in the BME minor, good academic standing, and completion of all minor courses by the time students earn their baccalaureate.

-A minimum of 20 units of which 12 units must come from the upper division level.
-Additional prerequisite courses may be required.
+A minimum of 15 units of which 9 units must come from the upper division level.

 ME/EE 2801 Introduction to Biomedical Engineering (3) Fall

 EE 3810 Sensors, Data Acquisition, and Instrumentation with Applications in BME (3) Fall, Spring